-During the years 2019, 2018 and 2017, no impairment losses have been identified.
+During the years 2020, 2019 and 2018, no impairment losses have been identified.

-j.
-Other intangible assets, net:
+1. Other intangible assets, net:

 Intangible assets that are not considered to have an indefinite useful life are amortized over their estimated useful lives, which range from 8 to 20 years.
 These intangible assets consist of core technology, trademarks and trade names which are amortized over their estimated useful lives on a straight-line basis.